psi4/psi4/doc/sphinxman/source/scf.rst

 LINK
     An implementation of the linear-scaling "Linear Exchange" (LinK) algorithm described in [Ochsenfeld:1998:1663]_.
-As with the COSX option, the Coulomb term is computed with an integral- direct density-fitting algorithm.
+As with the COSX option, the Coulomb term is computed with an integral-direct density-fitting algorithm.
 The LINK algorithm provides many of the benefits of integral-direct SCF algorithms, including no disk I/O, low memory usage, and effective parallelization.
-Additionally, the use of the LinK method for exchange construction allows the LINK implementation to scale well with system size.
-    See the COSX section below for more information.
+Additionally, the use of the linear-scaling LinK method allows the LINK implementation to scale well with system size while simultaneously providing a formally-exact computation of the Exchange term.
+See the Linear Exchange section below for more information.

 In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware